Scratch To Basics

 rice in pot after rinsing a few times.
 The water is much clearer than in the first rinse.

-Cook Your Rice
+Cooking Your Rice

-Depending on which type of rice you’re cooking (white, brown, short grain, long grain, etc.), the cooking time will vary slightly.
+Depending on which type of rice you’re cooking (basmati, white, brown, short grain, long grain, etc.), the cooking time will vary slightly.
 We’ve been hooked on basmati rice for a while now, and it cooks pretty quickly – about 15 minutes with this method.
 Brown rice will take longer, and will also require slightly more water.

 cooked rice in bowl, garnished with cilantro